 Cavities: Cavities may be incorporated within an external cladding system, or may be formed by the delamination or differential movement of the system in a fire.
-And this cavity may act as an insulation chamber between internal and external environment.
+And this cavity may act as an insulation chamber between the internal and external environment.

 Fire re-entry: Cladding system in window and door stops fire re-entry.

 Fire service intervention